DhamodharReddy/md-test/README.md

 ```
 kubectl apply -f https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s.yaml
 ```
-It make take a few mins to execute the above command and show show the below message.
+It make take a few mins to execute the above command.

 Now execute the below command to see the pods.
 ```